nguy0907/nguy0907.github.io/README.md.txt

 Web Portfolio Reflection

+MAYBE TRY MARKING SOME WHERE AROUND THE MEDIA QUERY WIDTH TO MAKE IT MORE ACCURATE!!!

 The Web Portfolio is not only for the assignment, it can be used for my actual portfolio pieces.